TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

 In order to translate a page in the page tree you create a copy of that record starting by its parent page.
 It will be generated in the default language with fields prefixed by a text similar to "[Translate to Language X:]".
-The translated content needs to be put here instead of this prefix and the original text.
+The translated content needs to be put here, replacing the placeholder text with prefix and the default language contents.

 Select the :guilabel:`Language Comparison` function in the upper menu bar of the :guilabel:`Web > Page` module.
 Then use the select box to create a new